The Bachelor's Nick Viall and Vanessa Grimaldi Enjoy Date Night With Ben Higgins and Lauren Bushnell

 On Tuesday evening, the pair headed to Republique in Los Angeles for a quality meal together.

 Nick was spotted wearing denim jeans and a blue button-down.
-As for Vanessa, she kept things cute and casual in ripped jeans, a black leather jacket and comfy sneakers.
+As for Vanessa, she kept things cute and casual in ripped jeans, a black leather jacket and a Celine handbag.

 According to social media, the pair was also joined by fellow Bachelor Nation couple Ben Higgins and Lauren Bushnell.